CyberSphinxxx/Cute-Date-Planner/README.md

 - **Dialog**: For user interactions that require confirmation or additional information.
 - **Tooltip**: Provides helpful hints or additional information on hover.
 - **Input Fields**: For capturing user input in forms.

+## Technologies Used

+- **React**: A JavaScript library for building user interfaces.
+- **TypeScript**: A typed superset of JavaScript that compiles to plain JavaScript.
+- **Vite**: A fast development server and build tool.
+- **Tailwind CSS**: A utility-first CSS framework for creating custom designs.
+- **Radix UI**: A set of unstyled, accessible components for building high-quality design systems and web applications.